 The term paper trading comes from the stock exchange, where investors would write down their choices on paper and then see how well their stocks and ETFs fare day-to-day.
-Webull’s paper trading is simulated.
+Webull’s paper trading is fully simulated.

 This means you are just practicing buying and selling stocks and ETFs and building a diversified portfolio without worrying about losing money.
 You chart progress and market fluctuations up and down and tally up your results at the end.

-Webull is one of a small handful of platforms that offers simulated trading to let you test out trading strategies and become more familiar with the platform risk free.
+Webull is one of a small handful of platforms that offers simulated trading to let you test out trading strategies and become more familiar with the platform risk-free.

 The trading simulator gives you $1 million of fake currency to work with, as well as a demo on how to get started.